johanbrook/johanbrook.com/src/site/writings/2020-05-01-a-small-functional-reactive-app-architecture.md

 ---

 A core principle of functional programming is immutability – the inability to change a state after it's created.
 We'd like our app state to work the same.
 Meaning, we can't just "set a property in the state" like it's the Wild West.
 We need to update properties incrementally and generate a "new" state.
 For each of these state updates, the view should re-draw.
-"Re-draw on each state update?!
-Isn't that crazy expensive for the view?".
-Not if we trust the virtual DOM algorithms out there!

 In order to update the `name` in our state, we can design the flow like this: